Roy Hofheinz Jr.

 Roy Mark Hofheinz Jr. (December 18, 1935 – November 3, 2023) was an American sinologist who was a Professor of Government at Harvard University, heading the Fairbank Center from 1975 to 1979.
 He is best known for his work on the Chinese Communist Revolution.

 Personal life

 Hofheinz was born in Houston, Texas.
 He is the son of Texas politician and developer Roy Hofheinz.
 He earned a BA at Rice University, and was a Rhodes Scholar.
 He was awarded a PhD at Harvard in 1967.

 Academic career

-In 1975–1979, Hofheinz served as director of the Fairbank Center for East Asian Research.
+From 1975 to 1979, Hofheinz served as director of the Fairbank Center for East Asian Research.